 Revolut – The next generation pre-pay travel card

 Like traditional pre-pay cards the Revolut account first needs loading with currency.
-You can load up in pounds, dollars, and euros and convert between the three instantly from within the app.
+You can do this via ApplePay which is handy.
+Loading is done in pounds, dollars, and euros and you are able to convert between the three instantly from within the app.
 Spending is not limited to these currencies though.
 All in all there are 90 currencies you can spend in, and receive the Mastercard exchange rate.

 Speaking of rates, when using the card on a recent trip to Ireland, I noticed that the exchange rate listed in the Revolut app, was actually better than those shown on XE.com.
 Additionally, Revolut is one of the few accounts that continued to allow its customers to trade during the volatility and currency fluctuations caused by the Brexit vote.

 It almost sounds too good to be true right?